stellar/actions/README-rust-release.md

 ## 3. Merge PR

+**Skip this step if releasing from the release branch for a patch of a past release.**

-When the build is passing and you're ready to release, merge the PR to the `main` branch.
+When the build is passing and you're ready to release, squash merge the PR to the `main` branch.

 ## 4. Create Release on GitHub

+First check that the `publish-dry-run` CI jobs have succeeded for the commit to be released.

 Draft a new release on GitHub for the repository.

-The PR above contained a link you can click to create the release.
-Create the release _after_ merging, for the commit on the `main` branch that was the final commit from the PR merging.
+Specify the commit to be tagged as the latest commit on the `main` branch if step 3 was performed.
+Otherwise, use the commit on the `release/` branch.

+## 5. Close PR

+**Skip this step if releasing from the `main` branch for a regular release, *since the PR is already merged.**

+Once the release is created close the release branch PR.
+If there are changes on that branch that should be ported to `main`, do that separately by cherry-picking the commits.

-## 5. Monitor the Publish
+## 6. Monitor the Publish

 An action will be started to perform the publish.
 The action can be found on the `Actions` tab of the repository.
 Follow along to make sure it goes smoothly.